Roshan-o/codelite/readme.md

 # Codelite 🚀

-Codelite is a modern, high-performance practice platform inspired by LeetCode.
+Codelite is a modern, high-performance practice platform.
 It provides a polished environment for users to solve curated algorithmic challenges, write solutions, and run sample test cases against their code.

 ## 🎯 Our Motto
 **"Practice coding.
 Ship better solutions."**